 The typical treatment course consists of 5 treatments per week over a 4-6 week period (20-30 treatments).
 Each treatment session lasts approximately 37 minutes.

-How does NeuroStar TMS Therapy® Work?
+How does TMS Work?

-TMS Therapy® is a short outpatient procedure performed right in our clinic.
+TMS is a short outpatient procedure performed right in our clinic.
 The treating clinician uses a treatment coil to send pulsed magnetic fields, similar in type and strength to those produced by a magnetic resonance imaging (MRI) machine, to the part of your brain thought to control mood.

-TMS Therapy is a highly targeted treatment reaching 2-3 centimeters into the brain, directly beneath the treatment coil.
+TMS is a highly targeted treatment reaching 2-3 centimeters into the brain, directly beneath the treatment coil.
 The nature of the magnetic fields allows them to pass through a patient’s hair, skin and skull and into the mood-regulating area without being distorted in any way.
 This method allows for a very accurate type of stimulation, minimizing the stimulation of brain tissue not involved in mood.

 These magnetic pulses produce very small electrical currents.
 The amount of electricity created in the brain is very small and cannot be felt by a patient.
 These small electric currents can cause the neurons (brain cells) to fire or become active and lead to the release of neurotransmitters (the brain’s chemical messengers).

 Is TMS a good alternative for patients who cannot tolerate the side effects associated with antidepressant medications?

-TMS Therapy® is non-systemic (does not circulate in the blood throughout the body), so it does not have side effects such as weight gain, sexual dysfunction, nausea, dry mouth, sedation, etc. The most common side effects reported during clinical trials were headache and scalp discomfort – generally mild to moderate – occurring less frequently after the first week of treatment.
+TMS is non-systemic (does not circulate in the blood throughout the body), so it does not have side effects such as weight gain, sexual dysfunction, nausea, dry mouth, sedation, etc. The most common side effects reported during clinical trials were headache and scalp discomfort – generally mild to moderate – occurring less frequently after the first week of treatment.

-TMS has been cleared by the U.S. Food and Drug Administration (FDA) for the treatment of patients with depression who have failed to achieve satisfactory improvement from prior antidepressant medication.* Like any treatment option, you and your doctor should work together to find the most appropriate treatment option for you.
-Is NeuroStar TMS Therapy like electroconvulsive therapy (ECT)?
+TMS has been cleared by the U.S. Food and Drug Administration (FDA) for the treatment of patients with depression who have failed to achieve satisfactory improvement from prior antidepressant medication.
+Like any treatment option, you and your doctor should work together to find the most appropriate treatment option for you.

 No, the two procedures are very different.
 While both are effective in the treatment of depression, there are many differences in safety and tolerability.